 The Planning Club™ Fee Structure:

-Note: Additional fee specifics and details are provided in our ADV Part 2A and actual Financial Planning agreement
+Note: Additional fee specifics are provided in the actual Financial Planning Agreement as well as in our ADV Part 2A

 - $500 upfront, one-time plan setup fee